 Capacity Building Overview

-With extensive expertise and experience in using evidenced-based strategies, the Performance Improvement Practice of the Primary Care Development Corporation (PCDC) partners with providers to help them understand their opportunities and challenges, and develop customized strategies to achieve practice goals and sustain improvements.
+The Performance Improvement Practice of the Primary Care Development Corporation (PCDC) partners with providers to help them understand their opportunities and challenges, and develop customized strategies to achieve practice goals and sustain improvements.
 Leveraging PCDC’s experts in primary care policy and community investment, we are able to provide a comprehensive perspective of the entire field.

 Efficiency and Patient Access: Expand access and maximize scheduling through improved workflows, appointment availability, and other initiatives.